BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Here, he is referring to the moral and political apathy associated with these genres and the sensuous, body-focused dancing that the music inspires, often simulating intimate acts.
 This *slackness* transgresses not only political and moral ideologies, regardless of whether they lean more radical or reactionary, but also confronts colonialist and capitalist attitudes, just as it does progressive and socialistic ones.

-*Post-modernity* must crack; we have no choice but to transcend the polarizing dichotomies in which we find ourselves so entrenched.
+*Capitalism Realism* must crack; we have no choice but to transcend the polarizing dichotomies in which we find ourselves so entrenched.
 We can initiate this from positions that embrace a more holistic view of what it means to be human and what it means to create social structures that value the totality of our needs and our dignity as human beings.

-At the root of most conflicts between art, socialism, and capitalism is a lack of attention to the nuances that define the human condition, or *Dasein*.
-The tension between freedom and state control, individuality and the need for community, and the desire to love others versus the temptation for self-gratification, are often glossed over by both individualistic and collectivist metanarratives.
+At the root of most conflicts between art and socialism and capitalism is a lack of attention to the nuances that define the human condition, or *Dasein*.
+The tension between freedom and state control, individuality and the need for community, and the desire to love others versus the temptation for self-gratification, are often glossed over by both individualistic and collectivist *metanarratives*, i.e., universal truths.

-We are in desperate need of spaces where these tensions can be expressed openly, without reduction or oversimplification.
+We are in need of spaces where these tensions can be expressed openly, without reduction or oversimplification.
 Above all, we need environments where paradoxes -- like freedom and obedience, or aesthetic/metaphysical goods and political ones -- can exist without downplaying or dismissing any of the conflicting elements they encompass.

+>Every living thing needs to be surrounded by an atmosphere, a mysterious circle of mist;
+>if one robs it of this veil, if one condemns religion, an art, a genius to orbit a star without an atmosphere;
+>then one should not wonder about its rapidly becoming withered; hard and barren. -- Nietzsche

 Technocrats often display benevolence towards underprivileged people.
-However, if their actions are successful, they could potentially sever these individuals' connections to their communities, their lived traditions and arts, and their sense of place.
+However, if their actions are successful, they could potentially sever these individuals' connections to their communities, their lived traditions and art, and their sense of place.
-In this sense, they promote an anti-culture that further atomizes us, making us susceptible to the influence of the dominant *desiring machine*.
+In this sense, they promote an anti-culture that further atomizes us, making us susceptible to the influence of the dominant *desire machine*.
 We are enticed by the ideals of comfort and self-sufficiency, but what happens when everything perpetually exists in a state of *happiness*, devoid of any tension or drama?
 What happens when we no longer need social interaction, or when we have even conquered *death* itself?
 Do we then become Nietzsche's *Last Man* or are we already in such a state?

+>"What is love?
+What is creation?
+What is longing?
+What is a star?"
+>-- so asks the Last Man, and blinks.
+>The earth has become small, and on it hops the Last Man, who makes everything
+>small.
+His species is as ineradicable as the flea; the Last Man lives longest.
+>"Formally all the world was insane", -- say the subtlest of them, and they blink.
+>"We have discovered happiness" -- say the Last Man, and they blink. -- Nietzsche

 While disaster is almost certainly looming within my lifetime, I still want to live my life in such a way that I welcome the demon forcing me to live it over and over again because I once experienced a moment of unimaginable, undescribable, and non-reproducible quality and beauty because I once truly recognized *the other*.
 I strive to exist as a contradiction, caught in a constant tension between the *Apollonian* and the *Dionysian*.
+In this context, I draw from Hegel, despite my skepticism towards a history progressing towards something more refined.

+>Contradiction is at the root of all movement and life and is only in so far as it contains contradiction that anything moves and has impulse and activity. -- Hegel

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.
 I believe, although without justification, that the solution resides in *creation* and *affirmation*, not in criticism devoid of creation but in the *act of creating to critique*.
 This hope springs from my inability to predict what the future holds -- uncertainty induces discomfort yet simultaneously fosters hope.